salesagility/SuiteCRM/tests/README.md

 codecept run demo --env selenium-hub,chrome --env selenium-hub,firefox
 </pre>

-#### Using Selenium with a local php environment
+#### Using Selenium with a local PHP environment
-You may prefer to run in a local php environment instead of using docker compose.
+You may prefer to run in a local PHP environment instead of using docker compose.
 This requires that you need to have selenium running locally on your computer.
-When running in a local environment you do not need to include the selenium-hub environment variable.
-Instead you must choose which browser you have set up locally;
+When running in a local environment, you do not need to include the selenium-hub environment variable.
+Instead, you must choose which browser you have set up locally:

 <pre>
 codecept run demo --env chrome